mspncp/gosu-wiki/To Do.md

     * Add Gosu::StringArg (a variant type of char*/wchar*/string/wstring)
     * Consequently throw exception for invalid font names
     * Throw exception for multiple windows
-    * Change color format
-    * Deprecate beginGL/endGL in favor of scheduleGL
+    * Kill beginGL/endGL in favor of scheduleGL
     * Rename pimpl/Impl to p/Private
     * Order USB devices alphabetically (so gamepad 0 is always 0)
     * Rename SampleInstance to Channel